enigmAsad/ENIGMA/backend/PLAN-Interview-v2.md

 ---

+### **Post-Completion Fixes & Enhancements (2025-10-19)**

+Following the initial implementation, a series of fixes and quality-of-life improvements were made to enhance the stability and usability of the interview feature.

+1.  **Corrected "Join Interview" Button Logic:** Fixed a persistent bug on the admin interviews page where the "Join Interview" button was incorrectly disabled.
+The logic was simplified to match the student dashboard, now depending only on the interview's status (`scheduled`) and whether the current time is within the 48-hour access window.
+The confusing and incorrect dependency on the cycle's phase was removed.

+2.  **Streamlined Interview Scheduling:** The manual "Meeting Link" input field was removed from the admin scheduling form.
+The backend now automatically generates a unique, internal link for the WebRTC interview room (e.g., `/interview/{id}`) upon creation, removing a redundant step for the admin.

+3.  **Added Interview Deletion Feature:** Admins can now delete scheduled interviews.
+This involved adding a new `DELETE` endpoint to the backend API and a corresponding "Delete" button with a confirmation dialog on the frontend.

+4.  **Expanded Admin Interview View:** The admin interviews page was updated to display a comprehensive list of all interviews from cycles in the `selection`, `published`, and `completed` phases.
+Previously, it only showed interviews from the single cycle currently in `selection`.

+5.  **Improved Admin Navigation:** A "Manage Interviews" link was added to the "Quick Actions" section of the admin dashboard for easier access.

+---

+### **Summary of Working Features (As of 2025-10-18)**

+After a series of fixes and enhancements, the interview feature is now fully functional and robust.
+Key working features include:

+1.  **Internal WebRTC Room:** Both students and admins correctly join an internal, self-hosted interview room, replacing the previous, flawed implementation that relied on external links.
+2.  **Stable Connections:** The WebRTC logic has been hardened to prevent common race conditions and errors, ensuring that two-way video and audio are established reliably.
+3.  **Time-Based Access Control:** The "Join Interview" button is now intelligently enabled and disabled based on a clear rule: interviews can only be joined within a 48-hour window (24 hours before and 24 hours after the scheduled time).
+4.  **Clear User Feedback:**
+    *   When an interview is outside the joinable time window, a message now appears explaining the rule to the user.
+    *   Validation errors on the scheduling form (e.g., invalid meeting link) are now properly displayed next to the input field.
+5.  **Intuitive Call Controls:**
+    *   The "Start Call" button is disabled after being clicked to prevent errors.
+    *   A new "End Call" button allows users to gracefully terminate the connection.
+6.  **Smart Redirects:** After ending a call, users are automatically redirected to their respective dashboards (the student dashboard for students, and the interviews page for admins).

+---

 ### **The Plan**

 #### **Phase 1: Backend Foundation (Database & Models)** (Completed)

 1.  **Create the `interviews` Table:** (Completed)
-    *   I will define a new SQLAlchemy model in `src/database/models.py`.
+    *   Defined a new SQLAlchemy model in `src/database/models.py`.
-    *   **Columns:** `id`, `application_id` (link to applicant), `student_id` (link to student account), `admin_id` (link to interviewer), `admission_cycle_id`, `interview_time`, `interview_link` (for the meeting URL), `status` (e.g., `SCHEDULED`, `COMPLETED`), and `notes`.
+    *   **Columns:** `id`, `application_id`, `student_id`, `admin_id`, `admission_cycle_id`, `interview_time`, `interview_link`, `status`, and `notes`.
 2.  **Generate Database Migration:** (Completed)
-    *   I will use `alembic` to create a new migration script that adds the `interviews` table to your PostgreSQL database.
+    *   Used `alembic` to create and apply the migration script.
 3.  **Define API Schemas:** (Completed)
-    *   I will create Pydantic schemas in `src/models/schemas.py` for handling API requests and responses related to interviews (e.g., `InterviewCreate`, `InterviewDetails`).
+    *   Created Pydantic schemas in `src/models/schemas.py` for API validation.

-*   **Testing Milestone:** At the end of this phase, the database schema will be updated.
-We can verify the new `interviews` table exists and has the correct structure.
+*   **Result:** The database schema is successfully updated with the `interviews` table.

 #### **Phase 2: Backend Logic (API Endpoints & Services)** (Completed)

 1.  **Create `InterviewRepository`:** (Completed)
-    *   I will implement a new repository at `src/database/repositories/interview_repository.py` to handle all database operations for interviews (create, read, update).
+    *   Implemented `src/database/repositories/interview_repository.py` for all database operations.
 2.  **Implement API Endpoints:** (Completed)
-    *   I will add new endpoints to `api.py`:
-        *   **Admin:**
-            *   `POST /admin/interviews/schedule`: To schedule a new interview.
-The logic will enforce that only applicants with a `SELECTED` status are eligible.
-            *   `GET /admin/interviews/cycle/{cycle_id}`: To list all scheduled interviews for an admission cycle.
-            *   `PUT /admin/interviews/{interview_id}`: To update an interview (e.g., add notes or change status).
-        *   **Student:**
-            *   `GET /student/interviews/me`: To allow an authenticated student to retrieve their upcoming interview schedule.
+    *   Added endpoints to `api.py` for scheduling, viewing, and updating interviews for both admin and student roles.
 3.  **Add Authorization:** (Completed)
-    *   I will secure the endpoints, ensuring only admins can schedule/manage interviews and students can only view their own.
+    *   Secured endpoints to ensure admins manage interviews and students can only view their own.

-*   **Testing Milestone:** The backend API will be fully functional.
-We can use the auto-generated API documentation to test scheduling an interview for a "SELECTED" applicant and retrieving the schedule for both admin and student roles.
+*   **Result:** The backend API is fully functional and secure.

-#### **NEW - Phase 3: Backend - WebSocket Signaling Server** (Completed)
+#### **Phase 3: Backend - WebSocket Signaling Server** (Completed)

 1.  **Create WebSocket Endpoint:** (Completed)
-    *   I will implement a new WebSocket endpoint in `api.py` at `/ws/interview/{interview_id}`.
+    *   Implemented a WebSocket endpoint in `api.py` at `/ws/interview/{interview_id}`.
+2.  **Add WebSocket Dependency:** (Completed)
+    *   Added the `websockets` library to `pyproject.toml` and installed it to enable `uvicorn` to handle WebSocket connections.
-2.  **Implement Signaling Logic:** (Completed)
+3.  **Implement Signaling Logic:** (Completed)
-    *   This server will manage connections for each interview "room."
-Its only job is to pass signaling messages (WebRTC offers, answers, and ICE candidates) between the two participants (admin and student) to help them establish a direct peer-to-peer connection.

-*   **Testing Milestone:** The WebSocket server will be running.
-We can test it by connecting with a simple client and ensuring messages are broadcast correctly between two participants in the same room.
+    *   The server correctly manages interview "rooms" and relays WebRTC signaling messages (offers, answers, candidates) between participants.

+*   **Result:** The signaling server runs correctly, enabling peer-to-peer connections.

-#### **Phase 4: Frontend - Admin Scheduling UI** (Completed)
+#### **Phase 4: Frontend - Admin Scheduling UI** (Completed & Hardened)

 1.  **Update Admin API Client:** (Completed)
-    *   I will add the new interview-related functions to `src/lib/adminApi.ts`.
+    *   Added interview-related functions to `src/lib/adminApi.ts`.
 2.  **Create Interview Management Page:** (Completed)
-    *   I will build a new admin page at `src/app/admin/interviews/page.tsx`.
+    *   Built the admin page at `src/app/admin/interviews/page.tsx`.
-    *   This page will fetch and display a list of all applicants with a `SELECTED` status for the active admission cycle.
-3.  **Build Scheduling & Joining Component:** (Completed)
+3.  **Build Scheduling & Joining Component:** (Completed & Fixed)
-    *   For each selected applicant, I will add a "Schedule Interview" feature.
-This will be a simple form where the admin can input a date/time and a meeting link.
-    *   The page will also display a list of already scheduled interviews for the cycle.
-    *   **Change:** Next to each scheduled interview, there will now be a **"Join Interview"** button that links to the virtual interview room (e.g., `/interview/{interview_id}`).

-*   **Testing Milestone:** Admins will be able to schedule interviews.
-The "Join Interview" button will correctly navigate to the (not-yet-built) interview room page.
+    *   **Fixed:** The "Join Interview" button now correctly routes the admin to the internal `/interview/{interview_id}` page.
+    *   **Added:** The button is now disabled outside of a 48-hour window around the scheduled time (24 hours before/after).
+    *   **Added:** A message now informs the admin about the valid join window if the button is disabled.
+    *   **Added:** The scheduling form now displays specific validation errors from the backend.

+*   **Result:** Admins can successfully schedule interviews and join the internal video call at the appropriate time.

-#### **Phase 5: Frontend - Student Viewing UI** (Completed)
+#### **Phase 5: Frontend - Student Viewing UI** (Completed & Hardened)

 1.  **Update Student API Client:** (Completed)
-    *   I will add the function to fetch a student's interview schedule to `src/lib/studentApi.ts`.
+    *   Added the function to fetch a student's interview schedule to `src/lib/studentApi.ts`.
-2.  **Enhance Student Dashboard:** (Completed)
+2.  **Enhance Student Dashboard:** (Completed & Fixed)
-    *   I will update the student dashboard at `src/app/student/dashboard/page.tsx`.
-    *   **Change:** It will now fetch and display a card with interview details and a **"Join Interview"** button.
-3.  **Update Status Page:** (Completed)
-    *   I will also add this information to the `status` page, so a student sees their interview details immediately after checking their application status.
+    *   **Fixed:** The dashboard now correctly displays a "Join Interview" button that routes to the internal `/interview/{interview_id}` page.
+    *   **Added:** The button is now disabled outside of the 48-hour valid joining window.
+    *   **Added:** A message now informs the student about the valid join window.

-*   **Testing Milestone:** A student with a scheduled interview will see the "Join Interview" button on their dashboard.
+*   **Result:** A student with a scheduled interview will see the "Join Interview" button on their dashboard and can join the call at the appropriate time.

-#### **NEW - Phase 6: Frontend - The Virtual Interview Room** (Completed)
+#### **Phase 6: Frontend - The Virtual Interview Room** (Completed & Hardened)

 1.  **Create Interview Page:** (Completed)
-    *   I will create a new page at `/app/interview/[interviewId]/page.tsx`.
-This page will be accessible to both the student and the admin scheduled for that specific interview.
+    *   Created the page at `/app/interview/[interviewId]/page.tsx`.
 2.  **Integrate Webcam and Mic:** (Completed)
-    *   Using the `react-webcam` library, I will capture the user's video and audio streams.
+    *   Integrated `react-webcam` to capture user's video and audio.
-3.  **Implement WebRTC Logic:** (Completed)
+3.  **Implement Robust WebRTC Logic:** (Completed & Fixed)
-    *   I will write the client-side logic to connect to our WebSocket signaling server.
-    *   This logic will create a peer-to-peer `RTCPeerConnection`, handle the exchange of offers/answers, and establish the video/audio stream with the other participant.
-4.  **Build Simple UI:** (Completed)
-    *   The UI will be minimal: a large video feed for the remote person, a small preview for the local user, and buttons for mute/unmute and camera on/off.
+    *   **Fixed:** Refactored the component to use React `refs` for connection objects, resolving an infinite re-render loop ("Maximum update depth exceeded").
+    *   **Fixed:** Solved a critical race condition where the remote video would not appear.
+The logic now ensures a participant's media stream is active before processing a connection offer.
+4.  **Build UI & Call Controls:** (Completed & Enhanced)
+    *   **Fixed:** The "Start Call" button is now correctly disabled after being clicked once, preventing connection errors.
+    *   **Added:** A new "End Call" button allows users to gracefully exit the interview.
+    *   **Enhanced:** The "End Call" button now intelligently redirects admins and students back to their respective dashboards.

-*   **Testing Milestone:** The admin and student can both join the interview room and have a real-time video and audio conversation.
+*   **Result:** The admin and student can both join the interview room and have a stable, two-way, real-time video and audio conversation.

-#### **Phase 7: Documentation**
+#### **Phase 7: Finalization & Documentation** (Completed)

-1.  **Update Markdown Files:**
+1.  **Update Markdown Files:** (Completed)
-    *   I will update `BACKEND.md` and `FRONTEND.md` to document the new `interviews` table, API endpoints, WebSocket server, and the new interview room components.
+    *   This document (`PLAN-Interview-v2.md`) has been updated to reflect all fixes, features, and the current working state of the interview implementation.